MRC-CBU/BIDS_conversion/MEG/README.md

       ```
   - The script takes the following command line arguments:
       - `--keep_existing_folders`: If specified, it indicates to keep the existing BIDS folders before conversion.
 By default they are purged to avoid any conflicts which is recommended, but be careful not to delete important files.
       - `--keep_source_data`: If specified, it indicates to keep the temporary MEG and MRI data saved during the conversion process.
-By default the source data are deleted after the conversion is complete.
+By default the source data are deleted after the conversion is complete to save disk space.
-  - Example usage with fixing EEG locations, adjusting event times and processing structural MRI data
+  - Example usage:
+    -  With default options:
         ```console
+        python meg_bids_data_conversion.py
+        ```
+    - With keeping the source data:
+        ```console
-      python meg_bids_data_conversion.py --adjust_event_times --process_structural
+        python meg_bids_data_conversion.py --keep_source_data
         ```
   - The script will convert the raw MEG data for all subjects specified in your `subject_info.json` file to BIDS format.
 The BIDS data will be saved in the `bids_raw_root` folder specified in the `config.py` file.
   - The script also fixes EEG channel locations if the data were collected using the old Vectorview system.
 With the old Vectorview system, for EEG channels > 60, the EEG channel locations obtained from Polhemus digitiser were not copied properly to Neuromag acquisition software.
 Therefore you must apply mne_check_eeg_locations to your data.
 Do this as early as possible in the processing  pipeline.
 There is no harm in applying this function (e.g. if the eeg locations are correct), read more about this [here](http://imaging.mrc-cbu.cam.ac.uk/meg/AnalyzingData/MNE_FixingFIFF).
 This step is not necessary for the new Triux system.
   - Make sure to keep `meg_bids_data_conversion.py`, `config.py`, `subject_info.json` and `event_info.json` in the same directory.